nateinaction/n8.gay/content/blog/2021/08/hue-control-water-reduction.md

 Using code to interact with the physical world is a new goal for me.
 I recently watched the [Everyday Astronaut Starbase tour with Elon Musk](https://www.youtube.com/watch?v=t705r8ICkRw).
 During the Tour, Elon talked about how designing solutions is one of the easiest steps in developing a product.
 The more challenging step is to build the manufacturing systems to make the product.
 By writing code that interacts with the physical world, I'm taking a step in that direction.

 In 2019 I wrote a Python application that monitors the Hue lights installed in my apartment's bathrooms.
-If the bathroom light is on for longer than 10 minutes, the light will blink to alert the shower taker.
-By alerting the shower taker to how long they're spending in the bathroom, they can try to take shorter showers and reduce their water use.
+If the bathroom light is on for longer than 10 minutes, the light will blink to alert the bathroom user.
+By alerting the user to how long they're spending in the bathroom, they can try to take shorter showers and reduce their water use.

 I have pondered more direct or accurate ways to reduce water use.
 I found my favorite way to reduce the amount of water used by the shower in a British hostel.
 This shower used a spring-loaded engagement button to turn the water on.
 The water would turn on when the button was pressed and slowly release itself, which would turn off the water after about 3 minutes.
 I enjoyed the physicality of the interaction with the button; it gave me a sense of how much water I had used.